Akira Kurosawa films are admired by filmmakers the world over. Here’s a brief list that will give you a good overview of his work.

 A Fistful of Dollars was the unofficial remake of this film directed by Sergio Leone.
 A huge lawsuit followed and it was finally resolved out of court, even though Sergio Leone did not get the rights to remake the film.

-Beautifully cinematic as expected from Kurosawa.
-Ran is a true iconic film that adds to the list of great films Kurosawa has directed.
-The film itself barely made the money it cost to be made in the Japanese box office, however still remains a classic.
+Beautifully cinematic as expected from Kurosawa, Ran is a true iconic film that adds to the list of great films Kurosawa has directed.
+The film itself barely made the money it cost to be made in the Japanese box office.
+However, it still remains a classic.

-Sanjuro is a sequel to to Yajimbo.
+Sanjuro is a sequel to to Yojimbo.
 Another classic by the legendary director.

 Ikiru is classic drama film by Kurosawa.
-The actual film was going to be remade with Tom Hanks in 2004 but however never saw the daylight.
+The actual film was going to be remade with Tom Hanks in 2004 but never saw the light of day.

 Stray Dog (1949)

 Stray Dog is considered a precursor to the contemporary police procedural and buddy cop film genres.
 A must-watch for any Kurosawa fan.